The Battle of Anghiary by Peter Paul Rubens

 There is a long tradition of copying in fine arts education.
 Through copying, students learned from the works of the great masters.

-What Leonardo da Vinci says about copying?
+What Did Leonardo da Vinci Say About Copying?

 “First draw from drawings by good masters done from works of art and from nature, and not from memory; then from plastic work, with the guidance of the drawing done from it, and then from good natural models and this you must put into practice.”